Why Tromsø?

 Aurora Borealis - the Northern Lights

-2025 is a golden year for the Northern Lights – the solar cycle is at its peak and the chance for the sky to burst into green, purple, and red is the highest in a decade.
-Our journey coincides with a new moon, when the darkness is complete and the colours are seen most clearly.
+2025 is a golden year for the Northern Lights – the solar cycle is at its peak, and the chance for the sky to explode in green, purple, and red is the highest in a decade.
+Our journey coincides with a new moon, when darkness is complete, and the colours are most vivid.

-Tromsø is among the most magical SPOTS on the planet for chasing the aurora – situated high in the Arctic Circle, with access to various microclimates.
-This means that even when the sky over the city is cloudy, our guides know where to take us – sometimes to the shores of the fjords, other times deep inland, and if necessary – all the way to neighbouring Finland.
+Tromsø is among the most magical places on Earth to chase the Northern Lights – situated high in the Arctic Circle with access to various microclimates.
+This means that even when the sky over the city is cloudy, our guides know where to take us – sometimes to the shores of the fjords, other times deep inland, and if necessary, all the way to neighbouring Finland.

 Our mission is simple: to maximise the chance to witness the celestial dance.
-The probability of seeing the aurora within a span of a few nights is over 80%.
-Sometimes it's a barely noticeable green glow on the horizon, at other times – an explosion of colours enveloping the entire sky.
+The probability of seeing the lights over several nights is more than 80%.
+Sometimes it’s a faint green glow on the horizon, other times a burst of colours enveloping the entire sky.

-In these nights there are no guarantees – there’s patience, cold, and long hours under the Arctic sky.
-But when the lights come alive, time stops.
-It's an experience that stays with you for a lifetime.
+On these nights, there are no guarantees – just patience, cold, and long hours under the Arctic sky.
+But when the lights come to life, time stands still.
+It’s an experience that lasts a lifetime.

 The Marine World